 She said the current Thai leadership has also been vocal about the need for strict enforcement and international cooperation in the fight against ivory traffickers.
 It would be good to see a timeline and plans to reach the goal Thailand has set for itself, she remarked.

 Wildlife crime, Zavagli agreed, can only be solved through a holistic approach with each step of the illegal trade chain tackled.
-Working in source countries to stop the poaching, in transit countries to stop the trafficking, and in consumer countries is all needed.
+Working in source countries to stop the poaching, in transit countries to stop the trafficking, and in consumer countries to stop the deman.
+This is all needed, she said.

 In recent years the international community has stepped up efforts to address wildlife trafficking, including the private sector, from transport and logistics companies to banks and social media, Zavagli said.